drupblue/en/experience.md

 * Years of designing and implementing infrastructure for large companies with focus on scalability, high availability (loadbalancing/failover), performance.
 * OpenLDAP implementation and integration with other services
 * Familiar with VMware, Xen and KVM.
 Vagrant as well.
-* DNS servers installation, configuration and maintenance.
+* DNS and Mail servers installation, configuration and maintenance.
 * Proficient in configuring Nagios, Munin monitoring systems
+* Ansible and Chef setup and implementation.
 * Windows Server 2003/2008 (IIS, Active Directory, general management)

 networking